-Theoretically, my interests lie at the intersection of innovation studies and organization theory, drawing upon and contributing to research on ecosystems, institutional theory, new organizational forms (such as platform organizations and online community-based organizations), open innovation, open strategy, organization design, and practice theory.
+Theoretically, my interests lie at the intersection of innovation studies and organization theory, drawing upon and contributing to research on ecosystems, institutional processes, new organizational forms (such as algorithm-based organizations, online community-based organizations, platform organizations, and transparent/open organizations), organization design, and social practices.

-Empirically, I study contexts that are at the forefront of the digital transformation such as digital manufacturing (Industry 4.0), gig economy, platform economy, and sharing economy as well as infrastructure contexts such as energy, green technology, and regional policy implementation contexts (clusters).
+Empirically, I study contexts that are at the forefront of the digital transformation such as digital manufacturing (Industry 4.0), gig economy, platform economy, and sharing economy as well as infrastructure contexts such as energy, green technology (clean technology), and regional policy implementation contexts (clusters).

-Methodologically, I primarily use qualitative research methods, especially content analysis, discourse analysis, interviews, netnography, participant observations, and visual analysis.
+Methodologically, I primarily use qualitative research methods such as discourse analysis, interviews, hermeneutics, netnography, participant observation, qualitative content analysis, and visual analysis.